Mod-$2$ Hecke algebras of level $3$ and $5$: Definitions and notation

 {Then $w_1(f)$ is an integer satisfying $0 \leq w_1(f) \leq k$ and $w_1(f) \equiv k \pmod{p-1}$.} Because $w_1(f)$ is defined geometrically --- $\frac{k - w_1(f)}{p-1}$ is the minimal order of a zero of $f$ at any supersingular point of $X_0(N)_{\FF_p}$ --- this definition {resolves the problems} with the na\"ive filtration $w(f)$.
 In particular,

-{Here \eqref{filt} holds because for $p = 2, 3$ the weight-$4$ and level-$1$ Eisenstein form $E_4$, normalized so $a_0(E_4) = 1$, has mod-$p$ $q$-expansion $1$; by the $q$-expansion principal it is the fourth power (for $p = 2$) or the square (for $p = 3$) of the Hasse invariant.}
+Here \eqref{filt} holds because for $p = 2, 3$ the weight-$4$ and level-$1$ Eisenstein form $E_4$, normalized so $a_0(E_4) = 1$, has mod-$p$ $q$-expansion $1$; by the $q$-expansion principle it is the fourth power (for $p = 2$) or the square (for~$p = 3$) of the Hasse invariant.